troycomi/reportseff/ABOUT.md

-# Be good to your scheduler
+# Monitoring slurm efficiency with reportseff
 > Troy Comi

+## Motivation
+As I started using Snakemake, I had hundreds of jobs which I wanted to get performance information about. seff gave the efficiency information I wanted, but for only a single job at a time.  sacct handles multiple jobs, but couldn't give the efficiency.
+With the current python implementation, all job information is obtained from a single sacct call and with click the output is colored to quickly see how things are running.
+(But color isn't displayed below due to markdown limitations).

+## Be good to your scheduler

-## An introduction to scheduling efficiency
+### An introduction to scheduling efficiency
 Have you ever hosted an event that had to provide food?
 Perhaps you sent out RSVP's to estimate how many people would attend, guessed a handful of people would show up but not respond, and ordered some pizza.
 If you ordered enough